+- a.
 The subgrant recipient agrees that any information technology system funded or supported by the Office of Justice Programs funds will comply with 28 C.F.R.
-Part 23, Criminal Intelligence Systems Operating Policies, if the Office of Justice Programs determines this regulation to be applicable.
+Part 23, Criminal Intelligence Systems Operating Policies, if the Office of Justice Programs determine 28 C.F.R.
+Part 23 to be applicable.
 Should the Office of Justice Programs determine 28 C.F.R.
 Part 23 to be applicable, the Office of Justice Programs may, at its discretion, perform audits of the system, as per 28 C.F.R.
 23.20(g).
 Should any violation of 28 C.F.R.
 Part 23 occur, the subgrant recipient may be fined as per 42 U.S.C.
 3789g(c)-(d).
-The subgrant recipient may not satisfy such a fine with federal funds.
+The subgrant recipient may not satisfy such a fine with federal funds. - b.
+The subgrantee understands and agrees that no awarded funds may be used to maintain or establish a computer network unless such network blocks the viewing, downloading, and exchanging of pomography.
+In doing so the subgrantee agrees the these restrictions will not limit the use of awarded funds necessary for any federal, state, tribal, or local law enforcement agency or any other entity carrying out criminal investigations, prosecutions, or adjudication activities.